yetanotherco/aligned_layer/docs/about_aligned/how_does_aligned_work.md

 - A commitment to the program or a commitment to the verification key (depending on the proof system used).
 - The address of the proof’s generator/submitter (optional).

-A diagram for the batch is shown on the figure below:
+A diagram for the batch is shown in the figure below:

 ![Figure 2: Structure of a batch](../images/batch.png)